 With automated texting, you can turn qualifying, quoting and following up with leads into automated, two-way text conversations.
 When you add this to your sales process you can:

 Improve Your Pipeline of Qualified Leads

 Imagine if you never had to spend time working unqualified leads again.
 92% of teams say that their main goal with marketing automation is to improve their qualified lead pipeline.
 With automated texting, you can ask a prospect a series of qualifying questions in a conversation and determine if they meet your criteria.
 The leads find out quickly if they qualify, right in the conversation.
 If they qualify, you are notified to contact the lead and take next steps.

 Convert Faster With Real Time QuotesUsing automated texting instead of a traditional, lengthy web form speeds up the quoting process for your prospects.
 They can answer questions quickly in a conversation, which makes the process much more enjoyable, and even fun.
 Not only can you keep them engaged, you are able to deliver incredible value by providing a quote in real-time when you integrate APIs with your texting robot.
 Once the lead is ready to take next steps, they've already made progress on the application, and since you've made the process so painless, you'll see higher conversions from leads to customers.
-See how our customer, digital life insurance agency Haven Life, lowered their cost per lead and increase quotes-completed using a Messenger Bot (which was followed shortly by an SMS bot).
+See how our customer, digital life insurance agency Haven Life lowered their cost per lead and increase quotes-completed using a Messenger Bot.

 Follow Up and Re-Engage Leads